chaos-polymtl/lethe/doc/source/theory/dem/dem.rst

-Contact force and torque Models
+Contact force and torque models
 --------------------------------

-The normal and tangental contact forces use linear and nonlinear viscoelastic models and are calculated as followed :
+The normal and tangential contact forces use linear or nonlinear viscoelastic models and are calculated as followed :

 .. math::
     \mathbf{F}_{ij}^n &= -(k_n\delta_n)\mathbf{n}_{ij}-(\eta_n\mathbf{v}_{rn}) \\